PROTEOMICS - Clinical Applications

 for Proteomics Clinical Applications

-Authors are requested to follow these Instructions carefully.
+Authors are requested to follow these Instructions carefully and completely.
 Manuscripts not prepared accordingly may be rejected without review.
-These represent the minimal requirements in order to ensure that a manuscript can be evaluated critically by any reader.
-Further relevant points may also be found in other published guidelines of good practice as appropriate, for example, for biomarker studies, the STARD (http://stard-statement.org/) and REMARK (http://www.cancerdiagnosis.nci.nih.gov/assessment/progress/remark.htm) guidelines cover relevant factors in their design and reporting.
+These instructions represent the minimal requirements in order to ensure that any reviewer and reader can evaluate a manuscript critically.
+Further relevant points may also be found in published guidelines of good practice, for example the STARD (http://stard-statement.org/) and REMARK (http://www.cancerdiagnosis.nci.nih.gov/assessment/progress/remark.htm) guidelines which cover critical elements of the design and reporting of biomarker studies.

 1 Aims and scope